About Me + My Approach to Yoga

 So if you come along to my classes you'll enjoy a friendly, down-to-earth practice centred around mindful, slow-flowing sequences.
 There will be some explorative bits, some challenging bits and some introspective enquiry too - maybe even a few laughs!
 You can read a bit more about what to expect in my ‘Manifesto for Yoga Practice’.

-I look forward to meeting you in class soon...and if you have any questions about yoga, mobility or mindfulness please don’t hesitate to get in touch.
+I look forward to meeting you in class soon...and if you have any questions about yoga and mindfulness please don’t hesitate to get in touch.